Contact

 Sedes Sapientiae International Seminar

 Established in Rome by the Holy See in 1991.
-It has capacity for 85 resident seminarians and their formators.
+It can accommodate 90 resident seminarians and their formators.
 It occupies the former Conservatory of St. Paschal Baylon, in Trastevere, very close to St. Peter's and the Pontifical University.

 Bidasoa International Seminar